Best AI Coding Assistants & Code Review Tools (2026)

 Is AI-generated code secure?

 It depends on the tool and the prompts.
-Established tools like GitHub Copilot and Gemini have built-in security filters to prevent suggesting insecure patterns.
-However, you should still use specialized tools like Snyk or the automated review features of Refact.ai to verify everything.
+Established tools like GitHub Copilot and Gemini Code Assist have built-in security filters.
+However, you should still use specialized tools like Snyk Code or CodeRabbit to verify everything, especially authentication, input validation, and data handling.

 Do I need to pay for multiple tools?

-Usually, no. One high-quality assistant (like Copilot or Cody) plus one quality-focused tool (like Qodo) is the "sweet spot" for most professional developers.
+Usually, no. One high-quality assistant (like Copilot or Cody) plus one quality-focused tool (like Qodo or CodeRabbit) is the "sweet spot" for most professional developers.